 Since 2014, Congress has appropriated more than \$7.7 billion for counter-IS train and equip programs for Iraqis.
 Since 2015, the U.S. government has obligated more than \$405 million for stabilization of areas of Iraq liberated from the Islamic State, including funds for religious and ethnic minority communities.
 The United States remains the top humanitarian funding donor for Iraq and provided more than \$251 million in humanitarian aid for Iraq in FY2022.
-The Biden Administration renewed a sanctions waiver on specific Iraqi energy purchases from Iran in July 2022; Iraq withholds related payments in accordance with the waiver.

-The status of U.S. diplomatic facilities in Iraq is mixed: the U.S. Embassy in Baghdad has suspended consular operations but remains open, the U.S. Consulate in Erbil remains open, and the U.S. Consulate in Basra has remained closed since 2018.
+The Biden Administration renewed a sanctions waiver on Iraqi electricity purchases from Iran in July 2023; Iraq has withheld related funds owed to Iran, but reports suggest the Administration has approved some Iraqi in-kind payments.
+The U.S. Embassy in Baghdad and U.S. Consulate in Erbil remain open.
+The U.S. Consulate in Basra has remained closed since 2018.